tip-org/tools-paper/paper.md

 # Introduction

 More and more people are making inductive theorem provers.
-As well as new provers such as Zeno [@zeno], HipSpec [@hipspecCADE], Hipster [@hipster], Pirate [@SPASSInduction] and Graphsc [@graphsc], existing provers such as CVC4 [@cvc4] and Dafny [@dafny] can now do induction.
+New inductive provers include Zeno [@zeno], HipSpec [@hipspecCADE], Hipster [@hipster], Pirate [@SPASSInduction] and Graphsc [@graphsc], while the CVC4 [@cvc4] and Dafny [@dafny] systems have gained induction support.

 Spurred on by the new interest in inductive theorem proving, we recently introduced a suite of inductive benchmarks [@TIP-benchmarks], which currently stands at 343 problems.
+The benchmarks are expressed in our TIP format, a rich language containing inductive datatypes, built-in integers, higher-order functions, polymorphism, recursive function definitions and first-order logic.

+#### Translating TIP to other formats

+We also developed a tool to translate TIP to other formats.
+As very few inductive provers support all TIP's features, the tool's main job is to encode features that the prover does not support.
+For example, if a prover does not support polymorphism, the TIP tool can monomorphise the problem.

+#### TIP as a toolbox

-Inductive provers vary widely: some support polymorphic types, some don't; some understand higher-order functions, some don't; some reason about programs, some about logical formulas.
+These provers vary widely: some support polymorphic types, some don't;
+some understand higher-order functions, some don't; some reason about programs, some about logical formulas.

-; and every one of the
-tools above reads a different input format.

-lot of extra gunk besides inductive data types - polymorphism etc wide diversity - all they share is inductive data types

-However, they don't support the same formats.
-We identify a core of what the different theorem provers use and need.

-This paper accompanies the test suite and is an exciting tool on its own.

-In comparison to Why3 [@boogie11why3],

-* not an own format: uses smtlib with small extensions
-* light weight:
-    * no enforced termination check on fucntion definitions
-    * no module system
-* low-overhead encodings to underlying theorem provers (comparisons?)

-We can work in harmony together with Why3, and to that end we have a why3 output mode to be able to tap into the resources provided by them.
-Using Why3 (WhyML?) as an input format is considered, or adding our extension to smtlib as an output to Why3.

-With this work we want to work on closing the gap on the inductive theorem proving part that is open even in the precense of work like Why3.
-Outstanding differences to Why3:

-* a more light-weight monomorphisation pass
-* haskell frontend
-* no termination check
-* quickspec support
-* low-level format suitable for expressing benchmarks
-* todos^[induction passes, partiality semantics]

 We have boiled down our knowledge from writing HipSpec [@hipspecCADE], which connects Haskell, our theory exploration tool QuickSpec [@quickspec] and SMT